 Good food means good health.
 That is the common wisdom.
 But sometimes even good, fresh food can make a person sick.
 When fresh strawberries trigger an allergic reaction; when a glass of milk induces stomach cramps; when daily bread induces weight loss and fatigue; then it’s time to work with a health professional to determine whether an ordinary food may be causing your health problems.
 The most common type of food-related illness by far is caused by food contaminated with infectious microbes.
 A bowl of cherries can harbor bacteria.
 A turkey burger can do the same.
 That’s why this Special Health Report, Food Allergy, Intolerance, and Sensitivity, provides information and advice about the wide range of food-related illnesses — from allergy to food poisoning — and how you can protect yourself and your family.

-This report was created by the editors of Harvard Health Publications in collaboration with Ciaran P. Kelly, M.D., Chief, Blumgart Firm; Director, Celiac Center, Beth Israel Deaconess Medical Center; Professor of Medicine, Harvard Medical School; and Lynda C. Schneider, M.D., Program Director, Allergy, Children's Hospital Boston; Associate Professor of Pediatrics, Harvard Medical School.
+This report was created by the editors of Harvard Health Publishing in collaboration with Ciaran P. Kelly, M.D., Chief, Blumgart Firm; Director, Celiac Center, Beth Israel Deaconess Medical Center; Professor of Medicine, Harvard Medical School; and Lynda C. Schneider, M.D., Program Director, Allergy, Children's Hospital Boston; Associate Professor of Pediatrics, Harvard Medical School.
 44 pages.
 (2011)

 - The digestive and immune systems